bavc/bavc-resources/docs/Technical Documentation/Scripts.md

 ```
 dvrescue [path/to/file1.dv] [path/to/file2.dv] [path/to/file3.dv] -m [path/to/OutputFile.dv]
 ```
-Like iwth QCTools, it's possible to generate DVRescue reports using the command line.
+Like with QCTools, it's possible to generate DVRescue reports using the command line.
 This string will create an .xml report for every .mov file in the current directory.
 This will make it so that the DVRescue GUI opens instantly.
 To run this command you first need to change the current directory of terminal to the target folder using `cd /path/to/directory/`
 ```
 for i in *.mov ; do dvrescue "$i" -x "$i.dvrescue.xml" -c "$i.dvrescue.scc" -s "$i.dvrescue.vtt" ; done ; cowsay "done"
 ```
 ***

 ## Transcode Engine
 Transcode Engine is a python script that lives on the SAN.
 The path is:
 ```